NGlav10/odyssey-lift-off-part1/README.md

-# Odyssey Lift-off I: Basics
+# Odyssey Lift-off

 This is the companion app of the Apollo Graph Developer - Associate Certification!
-You can [find the course lessons and instructions](https://www.apollographql.com/tutorials/certifications/apollo-graph-associate), Apollo's learning platform.
+You can [find the course lessons and instructions on Odyssey](https://www.apollographql.com/tutorials/certifications/apollo-graph-associate), Apollo's learning platform.

 ## Getting Started